Gaia DR2 known issues - Gaia

 Known issues with the Gaia DR2 data

-This page lists the known issues in our second data release.
-The limitations of the data are described on the Gaia DR2 contents page.
+This page lists the issues in our second data release that have been discovered after the release of the Gaia data and related documentation.
+The Gaia DR2 contents page contains a summary of limitations that were known, and documented, already at the release date.
 Tips on how to better make use of the Gaia Archive can be found here.

 - Astrometry: 2- versus 5-parameter solutions